MattParsons-MP/MattParsons-MP/README.md

 # 💫 Mathew Parsons
-📖 I am an ex military engineer transitioning into Cyber Security<br>🌱 I continue to work on projects to improve my skills<br>🔭 I am open to opportunities to develop my skillsets<br>📫 Reach me at:  mat.parsons.27@gmail.com
+📖  I am an ex military engineer transitioning into Cyber Security<br>🌱  I continue to study and work on projects to improve my skills<br>🔭  I am open to opportunities to develop my skillsets<br>📫  Reach me at:  mat.parsons.27@gmail.com
 <br />

 ## Software Used